rez3vil/implot3d/README.md

 - **Lua**: [LuaJIT-ImGui](https://github.com/sonoro1234/LuaJIT-ImGui)

 ## 🤝 Contributing
-ImPlot3D is growing quickly and I would love more people to get involved in the project.
+ImPlot3D is growing quickly, and I would love more people to get involved in the project.
 Whether you have ideas to share, bugs to report, or features to implement, your contributions are welcome!

 <p align="center">
     <img src="https://api.star-history.com/svg?repos=brenocq/implot3d&type=Date" height="300"/>